advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 Unfortunately, we humans have yet to explore the stars, so it could take hundreds of years before a such piece of knowledge becomes useful.
 It also does not say how likely you would expect to see alien civilizations in a flat reference class.
-Such civilizations could be rare anyway, and then a such prediction would not be that useful.
+Such civilizations could be rare anyway, and this would make a such prediction not that useful.

 Another issue is whether by some strange coincidence, this optimization effects leads to some skewed probabilities on important moral decisions.
-For example, the effect of the risk nuclear war on the number of observers is highly non-linear.
+For example, the effect of the risk of nuclear war on the number of observers is highly non-linear.
 A high risk of nuclear war could lead to less war overall, but in the event it breaks out it could be catastrophic.
 It is imaginable that some "sweet spot" is located near a high risk of catastrophe,